fbpx

 Having a long-term disability insurance policy, whether you get it through your workplace or on your own, is an important purchase you need to know how to use.
 However, you also need to make sure you know the difference between “any occupation” and “own occupation” terms in order to fully understand the limits of your coverage.
 If you’re filing a claim, these definitions of disability could be the difference between acceptance and rejection.

 If you’re concerned about how your policy terms might affect your long-term disability insurance claim, we can help.
 Contact DarrasLaw today to schedule a free initial policy or free group or individual claim analysis.
-If you’ve already filed a claim and been denied, we can start working on a strategy to give you the best chance of success on your group ERISA appeal or litigate your individual policy claim.
+If you’ve already filed a claim and been denied, we can start working on a strategy to give you the best chance of success on your group ERISA appeal or litigate your Massachusetts Hartford disability policy claim.

 DarrasLaw is Americas' most honored and decorated disability litigation firm in the country.
 Mr. Darras has seen more, evaluated more, litigated more, and resolved more individual and group long term disability and long-term care cases than any other lawyer in the United States.